All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 It doesn’t have to mean that you have a mortgage-free home and zero debt.

-Financial independence could mean that you’ve moved on from your parent’s house and found a job you enjoy.
+Financial independence could mean moving on from your parent’s house and finding a job you enjoy.

 The idea here is to understand what fuels you and what you want from achieving financial independence.